jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-1/section-3/chapter-1.md

 Thus, our sympathy with his sorrow is always less than the sorrow he naturally feels.

-9 It is agreeable to sympathize with joy.
+{{< s v="9" >}} It is agreeable to sympathize with joy.
 Wherever envy does not oppose it, our heart abandons itself to satisfaction created by joy.

 But it is painful to go along with grief.
 We always reluctantly enter into it.
 When we watch a tragedy, we struggle against the sympathetic sorrow that it creates as long as we can.
 We give way to sorrow only when we can no longer avoid it.
 If we shed any tears, we carefully conceal them because wWe are afraid that others should regard it as effeminacy and weakness.
 <!-- We even then try to cover our concern from others. -->